FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/04-Users/README.md

 A user is a digital identity that represents a person within Microsoft Entra ID.

-Users authenticate to Microsoft cloud services and applications using credentials such as passwords, passwordless authentication, certificates, or federated identities.
+Users authenticate to Microsoft cloud services and applications using passwords, passwordless authentication, certificates, or federated identities.

 Every user is represented by a unique object stored in the Microsoft Entra ID directory.